 Recipe Variations For Different Diets

-- Vegetarian: I skip adding the eggs and followed it up with cornstarch instead.
-I add a spoonful of cornstarch for every egg I was supposed to add to get a nice consistency for the custard.
+- Vegetarian: I skipped adding the eggs and followed it up with cornstarch instead.
+I added a spoonful of cornstarch for every egg I was supposed to add to get a nice consistency for the custard.

 - Fat-Free: Unfortunately, the fat content in boiled custard is a bit high because it contains whole milk.
 To reduce the fat content, I use skimmed milk or low-fat milk, which has less fat.